Start-up coaching: the pro's and con's

 - Acquire knowledge: Coaching provides an invaluable opportunity to acquire knowledge for yourself and your business, and possibly gain access to topic-specific information and networks – which will be valuable for you in the future as well.

-Con’s of start-up coaching
+Cons of start-up coaching

-- Significant investment: It is a time-investment and financial investment at start.
+- Financial investment: It is a time-investment and financial investment at start.
 These resources could also be well used in different ways.
 However, start-up coaching will help you learn and save time in the future – empowering you and allowing more efficient and conscious decisions to be made.

 - Disagreements can occur: You may disagree with your coach.
 That can happen.
 But it is your start-up, your business.
 You own it.
 You can be tenacious and disagree.
 Just ask critical and challenging questions.

-- More work needed: The start-up coach will not DO everything for you.
+- More work needed: The start-up coach will not do everything for you.
 The coach can help you prepare, know what to do, decide on who to target, and help you prepare for meetings.
 But note, some things you can do better yourself.
 Like talking to other stakeholders, and expressing or presenting certain concepts on your business.
 It is your business in the end.